HolyBlackCat/cpp-tutorials/why_msys2.md

 # Why do I recommend MSYS2?

 There is no single official "MinGW compiler" you can install.
 Several groups of people provide installers for "MinGW" (with GCC and/or Clang bundled), and you need to choose which one to install.
+MSYS2 is one of them.

 ## The original MinGW vs MinGW-w64